eric1foard/quick-budget/README.md

 # Roadmap

 ## Now
-- When new user added, add in their items as 0.
--- OPTION 1: Have a post call that initializes the standard seeds to 0 -- OPTION 2: Wrap budget in another component that makes API call.
-Then, Budget uses props (props passed from parent OR default props).
-This option sounds better to me.

 - Have another component, demobudget, that uses default props?
 Save lets them register and save.

 - Add in id's